safe swim NZ

-If you live in Auckland or Northland and are heading to the beach this summer then check out Safeswim.
+If you live in Auckland or Northland and are heading to the beach this summer then check out Safeswim before you go.
 This website gives up to the minute information on water quality, safety hazards and swimming conditions at your favourite swimming spots so you can make the best decision about when and where to swim.
-There’s also video’s and articles to help you to be safer in the water, such as what to do if caught in a rip.

 Safeswim is a joint initiative between Surf Life Saving NZ, Auckland Council, Auckland Regional Public Health Service and Northland Regional Council.